Inclusive Learning Environment

 Enable diverse learners to participate

 Give students multiple ways to engage with content and one another.
-With rich, fully accessible multimedia tools for adding content and collaborating, Harmonize ensures that there’s a way for students of all abilities to be part of the conversation.
+With rich, fully accessible multimedia tools for adding content and collaborating, as well as social annotations for PDF, Video and Image critique, Harmonize ensures that there’s a way for students of all abilities to be part of the conversation.

 Minimize the barriers to collaboration